Claude Code, Claude Cowork, or Just Claude? Here's Which One You Actually Need

 "Am I doing deep research or working with documents?"
 Open Cowork.

-That's it.
-Don't overthink it.
-If you start in the wrong one, you'll know within 30 seconds and can switch.
-The subscription covers all three, so there's zero cost to trying each for a given task.
+That is it.
+Do not overthink it.
+If you start in the wrong one, you will know within 30 seconds and can switch.
+The subscription covers all three, so there is zero cost to trying each for a given task.

-Yes, and this is actually where the real power shows up.
+This is where the real power shows up.

-Each tool handles the phase it's best at.
-Claude chat for thinking, Cowork for research, Claude Code for execution.
-The Claude Code documentation covers how these workflows connect in practice.
+Each tool handles the phase it is best at.
+Claude chat for thinking.
+Cowork for research.
+Claude Code for execution.

 You can also run Claude Code and Cowork simultaneously on different tasks.
 While Claude Code is building a client's website, Cowork can be assembling a competitive analysis for a different client.
 They run independently.